-Back in March, Sally Cook, Practice Manager at Kesson Physiotherapy Service in Faversham, was busy training for her first London Marathon, in aid of Catching Lives.
-Her nephew, Luke Mumford, was a student at Canterbury University and would regularly help the homeless, always endeavouring to make their difficult lives a little more comfortable.
+Sally, who turned 50 in July, was inspired to run for Catching Lives by her nephew, Luke Mumford, a student at Canterbury University.
+He would regularly help the homeless, always endeavouring to make their difficult lives a little more comfortable.
 Luke tragically lost his life in a car accident aged just 20 in 2016.